AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-12-27-microexpress-nio2.md

 ### Summary: Step 2

-We encapsulated the rather complicated Swift NIO operations in neat, Express like `IncomingMessage` and `ServerResponse` classes.
+We encapsulated the rather complicated SwiftNIO operations in neat, Express like `IncomingMessage` and `ServerResponse` classes.
 Which we hooked up the the Setty HTTP handler object.